bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The RC MUST communicate the "code" to the RQ in some fashion, such as displaying it on a screen or reading it out audibly.
 The `code` is a one-time-use credential that the AS uses to identify the pending request from the RC.
-When the RO enters this code into the AS, the AS MUST determine the pending request that it was associated with.
-If the AS does not recognize the entered code, the AS MUST display an error to the RO.
+When the RO [enters this code](#interaction-usercode) into the AS, the AS MUST determine the pending request that it was associated with.
+If the AS does not recognize the entered code, the AS MUST display an error to the user.
+If the AS detects too many unrecognized codes entered, it SHOULD display an error to the user.

 The RC SHOULD also communicate the URL if possible to facilitate user interaction, but since the URL should be stable,